 350NYC is a local affiliate of 350.org, a global grassroots network working in over 188 countries to prevent climate catastrophe.350NYC focuses on campaigns in New York City and New York State, and also participates in global climate actions.
 We host and participate in events, meetings, rallies, and protests in coalition with allied organizations working to create a sustainable and just future for everyone.

 Why the name 350?

 350NYC is part of a vibrant and active climate movement in New York City and NY State.
-Some organizations and coalitions that we collaborate with include Divest NY, the NYC Grassroots Alliance, Sane Energy Project, WinWind NY, The People’s Climate Movement, NY (PCMNY), NY Renews, and Food & Water Watch
+Some of the coalitions we belong to include Stop the Money Pipeline, Divest NY, NY Renews, Climate Can’t Wait, and The People’s Climate Movement, NY (PCMNY).

-Professionally, her background is in film production and international children’s television including work for WNET Thirteen, Nickelodeon, and Children’s Television Workshop (International Department).
-She holds a BDIC degree in Film Studies from the University of Massachusetts of Amherst via the Five College Program, and is a singer-songwriter.
+Professionally, her background is in film production and international children’s television including work for WNET Thirteen, Nickelodeon, and Children’s Television Workshop.
+She is also a singer-songwriter.